Music Competition Guidelines

 Prizes & Awards

-1. The 2025 AVIMC music competition offers winners’ recital in Weill Recital Hall at Carnegie Hall in NYC or Kennedy Arts Center in Washington D.C., all prize winners will be invited.
+1. The 2026 AVIMC music competition offers winners’ recital in Weill Recital Hall at Carnegie Hall in NYC, and all prize winners, including Honorable Mention, will be invited.

 3. Certificate of recognition of teachers.